 * Kalispell state Sen. Greg Barkus is back in Kalispell, and said he remembers little of the circumstances of an Aug.
 27 boat crash near Bigfork that injured him and four others, including U.S. Rep. Denny Rehberg.
 (Flathead Beacon)

 * Missoula County health officers expect a wave of so-called swine flu cases as the school year moves deeper into September.
-(Missoulian)
+(Missoulian) GOOD FEATURE LEDES SHOW what's interesting about stories that aren't obviously important.
+Check this out:

 The tiny male bat didn't expect to wind up in a biologist's hand when he set out in search of a nighttime snack along Box Canyon Creek.